 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Spring Valley Animal Hospital LLC is a comprehensive veterinary hospital that has been providing quality veterinary care and pet boarding to the families of Northeast Columbia, SC and surrounding areas for over 35 years.
 We know our patients want a veterinarian they can trust for their pets.
 We strive to make the time you spend here with us as comfortable as possible for both you and your pet, whether you are here for a routine wellness visit, surgery or boarding.
-Take a look around, get to know us and then stop by and say hello.
-We can't wait to get to know you and your pets!

 At Spring Valley Animal Hospital LLC, we treat your pets like the valued family members they are.